NCCA/programming-project-commedescode/README.md

 - It would be nice to have added an option for the user to give the boids some obsticles (skyscrapers, donut, etc) to fly around.

 ## References
-- I used Jon Maceys ParticleQt to build upon of for this project. (https://github.com/NCCA/labcode-jmacey-2/tree/main/ParticleQt) [Last accessed 31 July 2025]
+- I used Jon Maceys ParticleQt to build upon of for this project. (https://github.com/NCCA/labcode-jmacey-2/tree/main/ParticleQt) [Last Accessed 31 July 2025]
 -  Used NGL Graphics Libary (http://nccastaff.bournemouth.ac.uk/jmacey/GraphicsLib/index.html) [Last Accessed 30 July 2025]

 The following I read to refer back to during the project to aid my understanding towards the behaviours and how to implement the logic within my assignment: